TheRensselaerIDEA/TrialEquityApplication/README.md

 ## Example Demonstration
 We apply the proposed RCT equity metrics to one real clinical trial Action to Control Cardiovascular Risk in Diabetes (**ACCORD**) and one self-generated RCT for demonstration. **ACCORD** data are obtained from [Biologic Specimen and Data Repositories Information Coordinating Center (BioLINCC)](https://biolincc.nhlbi.nih.gov/home/).

-Note: We decide to use "teal", instead of "white", to represent "equitable" in the application.
+**Note**: We decide to use "teal", instead of "white", to represent "equitable" in the application.
 The figures diplayed here will be updated later.

 The following figure is a snapshot of the user interface on the About page.
 The application allows for uploading multiple RCTs for different diseases and applying single RCT evaluation and multiple RCTs analysis at the same time.
 <p align="center">